This utility enables you to clone an existing MySQL server

 --new-data exists and is

-not empty, the utility will not delete the folder and will issue
+not empty, the utility does not delete the folder and issues an

 --delete-data option to